 1st Quarter, 2022

 2nd Quarter, 2022

 |August 30, 2022

 If the Town issues a boil water advisory, affected residents will be notified through the Town website, social media, local media, outdoor signage or direct letters depending on the number of impacted residents.

 If the Town has issued a boil water advisory, please review safety tips.

-Alberta Environment and Parks (AEP) and Environment Canada have shared new guidelines about possible lead hazards in drinking water.
-These guidelines require municipalities to assess lead hazards that may be caused by older underground pipes that carry water into homes.
+Background: In 2019, Alberta Environment and Parks (AEP) and Environment Canada shared guidelines about possible lead hazards in drinking water.
+These guidelines required municipalities to assess lead hazards that may be caused by older underground pipes that carry water into homes.

-The Town has assessed the water source, and we would like to assure you that our water supply is safe.
+The Town assessed the water source to assure the community that our water supply is safe.
 Based on records we want you to know that there are not many, if any, lead service lines in High River.
-We have confirmed that the system is not creating lead or sending lead to the tap.
+We confirmed that the system is not creating lead or sending lead to the tap.
 In most cases lead at the tap will be a result of lead pipes and older plumbing fixtures.

-Due to the COVID-19 Pandemic response lead testing is delayed but will resume in the future, in time to meet Provincial timelines.
+Due to the COVID-19 Pandemic response lead testing was delayed, then took place in 2021 in time to meet Provincial timelines.